MichaelCurrin/auto-commit-msg/README.md

 See more info on the [Features](/docs/features.md) page in the docs.

-- Simmply click the extension button in the Git pane.
+- Simply click the extension button in the Git pane.
 - Reads the state of files in your Git repo or staged files
 - Generates a commit message, which you can use or edit
 - Describes a variety of changes - when file is added, removed, moved, renamed...